ta0a2000t/bwsalitech/bwsalitech/README.md

 ## 📬 Contact

-If you have any questions or suggestions, please open an issue or reach out to [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please open an issue or reach out to us through GitHub.